ThingLabsIo/ThingLabsIo.github.io/pages/workshops/win10_fullday/05-sending-d2c-messages.md

 }
 {% endhighlight %}

 This event handler will be invoked whenever the _MainPage_ is unloaded.
 You will use it to clean up a few resources.
-Use the Visual Studio Lightbulb feature to add the __MainPage_Unloaded__ event handler and add the following code to dispose of connections to the pins on the RPi2.
+Use the Visual Studio light bulb feature to _Generate method 'MainPage_Unloaded'_ and add the following code to the new method to dispose of connections to the pins of the RPi2.

 {% highlight csharp %}
 private void MainPage_Unloaded(object sender, RoutedEventArgs e)